Allegories of Modern Life

 Among Peter Meinke’s most anthologized poems, “Advice to My Son” is best known for its humorous, ironic tone and contemporary interpretation of traditional rhyme structure.
 First published in 1964 in The Antioch Review, the poem was anthologized in the volume Liquid Paper: New and Selected Poems (1991), published by the Pittsburgh Press.
 According to Meinke, he had little idea that the poem would so deeply resonate with readers when he first wrote it as a...
 Read Advice to My Son Summary

-American Born Chinese is a graphic novel published in 2006 by the American author and illustrator Gene Luen Yang.
-Through three interweaving stories that span from the 16th century to the present, the novel explores issues of Chinese American identity, anti-Asian racism, and assimilation.
-American Born Chinese is the first graphic novel to be nominated for a National Book Award.
-The novel also won both the Printz Award from the American Library Association and the...
+American Born Chinese is a graphic novel published in 2006 by the American author and illustrator Gene Luen Yang, who also wrote the graphic novel Boxers (2013) and the graphic memoir Dragon Hopes (2020).
+Through three interweaving stories that span from the 16th century to the present, American Born Chinese explores issues of Chinese American identity, anti-Asian racism, and assimilation.
+American Born Chinese is the first graphic novel to be nominated for a National Book...
 Read American Born Chinese Summary

 Margaret Peterson Haddix’s Among the Impostors is the second book in the Shadow Children series, following Among the Hidden.
 The titles published after Among the Impostors are Among the Betrayed, Among the Barons, Among the Brave, Among the Enemy, and Among the Free.
 Haddix is also the author of several other books for young adults and has won several awards for her work.
 They include the Reading Association Children’s Book Award, ALA Best Books for...
 Read Among the Impostors Summary